rozkminiacz/KotlinUnitTesting/README.md

 # Kotlin Testing Examples

-> All sample projects should work fine under Gradle 4.8 and Intellij IDEA 2018.2.4
+> All sample projects was verified under Gradle 4.8 and Intellij IDEA 2018.2.4

 ## Application
 `UseCase` which provides empty string - to showcase structure of test methods